 The price goes up with the SEER rating, but so do the comfort features like: variable speed air flow, multi stage and variable stage cooling, and humidity control.
 There’s no magic SEER number.
 Anything over 14 is great.
 Because if you have an old 8 SEER system and replace it with a 16 SEER unit, you could significantly reduce the cost of cooling your home.

 Don’t forget to look at tax credits and manufacturer’s rebates that can bring down the cost of a high SEER system.
 You can also feel good using fewer fossil fuels, which means fewer greenhouse gas emissions.

-If you have more questions about SEER or want to invest in a new cooling system, get in touch with Gentry AC today.
+If you have more questions about SEER or want to invest in a new cooling system, get in touch with Gentry Air Conditioning today.
 Our friendly HVAC experts can work with you to find an energy saving option that’s the perfect fit for your current home or when your building your new energy efficient dream home.